Lombiq/eInvoice-Validator/Lombiq.EInvoiceValidator.Benchmark/Readme.md

 | 10 | 160.11 | 758.16 |
 | **AVG** | **160.146** | **722.882** |

 Schematron Inner means the inner process of the Schematron validation.
 Total means the total time taken for the whole validation process, including the Schematron validation and Schema validation.
-The most time consuming part is calling the Schematron validation, because it runs in a separate Node.js process, so it has to serialize the XML, send it to the Node.js process, run the validation there, and then deserialize the result back to the C# code.
+The most time-consuming part is calling the Schematron validation, because it runs in a separate Node.js process.
+It has to serialize the XML, send it to the Node.js process, run the validation there, and then deserialize the result back to the C# code.
 Schema validation takes maximum 1-3 ms, so it's not included in the results.

 ## Contributing and support